bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/amr-contig-abundance.md

 ```

 ## Compute AMR abundance (per sample)

-Multiply (per sample) the filtered contig abundances by the AMR feature table to obtain **per-feature AMR abundance**.
+To compute AMR abundance, we need to multiply the filtered contig abundances by the AMR feature table using the `multiply-tables` action.
+This will result in a `FeatureTable[Frequency]` where rows are samples, columns are AMR features, and values are abundances:

 ```{code} bash
 mosh annotate multiply-tables \